AleksandrsKorsunovs/Ardublock-for-Sumoboy/README.md

 Project consists of two main projects:

-~ ArduBlock tool for arduino IDE which allows Programming Arduino like boars using Blocks.
+- Modified ArduBlock tool for arduino IDE which allows Programming Arduino like boards using Blocks.
-~ ArduinoSumoBoy library for arduino which siplifys arduino code.
+- ArduinoSumoBoy library for arduino which siplifies arduino code.